How to Refinance Your Canara Bank Student Loan in the U.S.

-- Fill out an application: completing an application with Stilt takes only a couple minutes.
-You will be asked for financial information, as well as information on education and employment.
+- Fill out an application: completing an application with Stilt takes only a couple of minutes.
+You will be asked for financial information, as well as information on your education and employment.
 Upon submitting the application, Stilt will complete a soft credit-check as well.

 - Get a decision: Stilt will respond to your application within 24 hours.
 If your income, employment, education, and credit history meet the eligibility requirements, then your application will be accepted.
-Your profile will qualify you for a certain range of amounts and an interest rate.
+Your profile will qualify you for a certain range of loan amounts and an interest rate.
 Then, you can choose a repayment schedule.

 - Receive the funds: Once your application is approved, you only have to sign a promissory note agreeing to the terms of the loan.
 After submitting the promissory note, the funds will be transferred immediately into your account.

 As with other types of debts, there are strategies you can employ that will expedite paying off your loans and save you money in the long run.
 See the following list for a few examples.

 Lenders determine interest rates for refinancing partly by assessing your outstanding debt.
 The more debt you have, the higher your interest rate will be upon refinancing.
 By paying off as much debt as possible before you refinance, you will improve your financial profile and likely get better terms from the lender.